-- ">0% revenues from manufacturing tobacco products - ">50% significant ownership of a company that is involved in the manufacturing tobacco products - ">0% revenues from supplying tobacco-related products/services
+- ">0% revenues from manufacturing tobacco products - >>50% significant ownership of a company that is involved in the manufacturing tobacco products - >>0% revenues from supplying tobacco-related products/services

-">50% significant ownership of a company that is involved in supplying tobacco-related products/services

-- ">0% revenues from the distribution and/or retail sale of tobacco products. - ">50% significant ownership of a company that is involved in distribution and/or retail sale (>10% total revenues) of tobacco products. - ICB classification: Companies belonging to the Aerospace or Defense ICB subsectors (2713, 2717 ICB codes) are excluded - Global Standards Screening: STOXX will exclude companies that are non-compliant based on the Sustainalytics Global Standards Screening assessment.
+- ">50% significant ownership of a company that is involved in supplying tobacco-related products/services - ">0% revenues from the distribution and/or retail sale of tobacco products. - ">50% significant ownership of a company that is involved in distribution and/or retail sale (>10% total revenues) of tobacco products. - ICB classification: Effective up until September 2020 review, companies belonging to the Aerospace or Defense ICB subsectors (2713, 2717 ICB codes) are excluded.
+Effective with September 2020 review, companies belonging to the Aerospace or Defense ICB subsectors (50201010, 50201020 ICB codes) are excluded. - Global Standards Screening: STOXX will exclude companies that are non-compliant based on the Sustainalytics Global Standards Screening assessment.
 Global Standards Screening identifies companies that violate or are at risk of violating commonly accepted international norms and standards, enshrined in the United Nations Global Compact (UNGC) Principles, the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights (UNGPs), and their underlying conventions. - Controversial Weapons: STOXX will exclude the companies that Sustainalytics identifies to be involved with controversial weapons